This Mauve Graphic Eye Look Will Get You Out of Your Makeup Rut

 And it only takes a literal minute to do.

 If your makeup routine is begging for something fresh, but you’re a little nervous about venturing beyond your comfort zone, you’ve come to the right place.
-The tutorial above will show you how to create a gorgeous graphic eye in under a minute.
+The tutorial above, created by the amazing Kyriaki Savrani, will show you how to create a gorgeous graphic eye in under a minute.
 It’s just what you need to make a statement at your next black-tie wedding, or to simply glam up jeans and a blouse for date night.

 It’s actually never been easier to play with darker eyeshadows and get a finished, glamorous look (as opposed to something resembling, um, raccoon eyes).
 And a graphic eye can actually be very versatile, taking you seamlessly from the office to cocktails.